apache/flink/docs/apis/streaming/connectors/kinesis.md

 from the newest position in the Kinesis stream (the other option will be setting `KinesisConfigConstants.CONFIG_STREAM_INIT_POSITION_TYPE` to `TRIM_HORIZON`, which lets the consumer start reading the Kinesis stream from the earliest record possible).

-#### Usage of Producer
+Other optional configuration keys can be found in `KinesisConfigConstants`.

+### Kinesis Producer

-The `FlinkKinesisProducer` is used for putting data from a Flink stream onto a Kinesis stream.
+The `FlinkKinesisProducer` is used for putting data from a Flink stream into a Kinesis stream.
 Note that the producer is not participating in
 Flink's checkpointing and doesn't provide exactly-once processing guarantees.
 In case of a failure, data will be written again to Kinesis, leading to duplicates.
 This behavior is usually called "at-least-once" semantics.

-To put data onto a Kinesis stream, make sure the stream is marked as "ACTIVE" in the AWS dashboard.
+To put data into a Kinesis stream, make sure the stream is marked as "ACTIVE" in the AWS dashboard.

 For the monitoring to work, the user accessing the stream needs access to the Cloud watch service.